wiseinf/ollama-go/README.md

 # Ollama Go Library

-The Ollama Go library provides the easiest way to integrate your JavaScript project with [Ollama](https://github.com/ollama/ollama).
+The Ollama Go library provides the easiest way to integrate your Go project with [Ollama](https://github.com/ollama/ollama).

 ## Usage